Pitching the Inevitable

 Now read this

 Why I invested: A writing series on early stage angel investing chronicling the rationales behind various early stage tech bets by Pete Kazanjy.
-I love Airtable.
-It’s such a killer product, and since I invested in 2017 I’ve only come to...
+From my time at TalentBin I was very familiar with the HR / Talent Management Suites that...
 Continue →